YanghanWu/GraphTGI/README.md

 # GraphTGI
- An graph attention-based model for predicting TF-target gene interactions
+ An graph attention-based model for predicting TF-target gene interactions.
+ For details of the model, refer to [this paper](https://doi.org/10.1093/bib/bbac148).

 # Overview